clubzip/mad_hgyj/README.md

 ### The tabs are implemented in fragment, and a view pager of MainActivity prints the view page for each fragment.

 ## 1. Gallery tab
+This fragment just set the drawable image for each imageButton.
+To implement the zoom function, we use zoomImageFromThumb method which prints a expanded view on screen.

 ## 2. Contact tab
 This fragment contains custom listview.
 Thus, it contains 'ListViewAdapter' which extends BaseAdapter and 'ListViewItem'.